PaulLin1/text-to-minecraft/week3/README.md

 Let’s break down each task into clear steps and provide some coding guidance:

+**Announcement:** On Monday, 9/30, there will be a workshop on RAG.
+In the following weeks, you will be using RAG in your Minecraft project.
+This is a great opportunity to get a head start on that part of the project.
+Go to our Instagram for more information!

 ---

 ### 1. Setting Up Mineflayer (`bot.py`)